youroldmangaming/DOX/docs/collaboration.md

-In organizations, there's often a healthy conflict between **project teams** (focused on implementing change) and **operations teams** (focused on maintaining stability and resisting change).
+In organisations, there's often a healthy conflict between **project teams** (focused on implementing change) and **operations teams** (focused on maintaining stability and resisting change).
 This tension is both natural and beneficial when managed properly, as it balances innovation with reliability.
 Here’s a breakdown of how this conflict plays out and why it's valuable:

 ## 1. Innovation vs. Stability
 - **Project Teams** are usually tasked with bringing in new features, enhancements, and technologies that align with the business’s goals.
 Change is essential to keep products competitive and up-to-date, and these teams often push for rapid implementation to meet deadlines or market demands.
 - **Operations Teams**, on the other hand, are responsible for keeping the systems running smoothly.
 Their focus is on uptime, security, and reliability.
 To achieve this, they tend to resist changes that may introduce risks, bugs, or downtime into a stable environment.

-This inherent conflict ensures that neither side dominates the decision-making process. **Innovation happens at a pace that minimizes disruption**, while **stability is preserved without stifling necessary progress**.
+This inherent conflict ensures that neither side dominates the decision-making process. **Innovation happens at a pace that minimises disruption**, while **stability is preserved without stifling necessary progress**.

 ## 2. Risk Management
-- **Project Teams** might want to introduce cutting-edge technologies or processes quickly, but operations will be more cautious, ensuring that changes are tested, compatible with existing infrastructure, and do not jeopardize performance or security.
+- **Project Teams** might want to introduce cutting-edge technologies or processes quickly, but operations will be more cautious, ensuring that changes are tested, compatible with existing infrastructure, and do not jeopardise performance or security.
 - This creates a **balance of risk**: project teams push for necessary progress, while operations provide a crucial check to ensure that risks are carefully mitigated.

 The tension between these two sides leads to **better risk assessment** and a more thoughtful approach to implementing changes.

 ## 3. Pace of Change
 - **Project Teams** often want to move fast, particularly in competitive industries where time to market is critical.
-They are incentivized to deliver products or features quickly to gain an edge.
+They are incentivised to deliver products or features quickly to gain an edge.
 - **Operations Teams**, however, understand that rapid changes without thorough vetting can cause unanticipated outages or vulnerabilities.
 By resisting overly rapid changes, operations ensure that changes are paced in a way that doesn’t overwhelm the system.

 The conflict ensures that the **pace of change is realistic**—fast enough to keep the company competitive, but not so fast that it sacrifices reliability.